Galactic dynamics in the presence of scalaron: A perspective from $\boldsymbol{f(R)}$ gravity: Chameleon Mechanism in a New Gravity Model

 This relation when used in equation \eqref{eq32}, along with equations \eqref{eq36} and \eqref{eq37} for the respective $f_R(R_0)$ and $f_{RR}(R_0)$ terms, we obtain a local matter density dependent mass of the scalaron for the chosen model as

 It is clear from equation \eqref{eq39} that the scalaron mass depends on matter density $\rho$ of the surrounding environment and it increases as a certain power function of density $\rho$.
 This behaviour of the scalaron mass with increasing $\rho$ confirms the chameleonic nature of the scalaron in the model we have considered for our study.
-We depict this particular behavior of scalaron mass in Fig.~\ref{fig1} for different values of model parameters by setting the characteristic curvature $R_c=1$ \cite{2020_dhruba}.
-It is also clear from this figure that the scalaron mass decreases with the increasing values of the model parameters $\alpha$ and $\beta$.
+We depict this particular behavior of scalaron mass in Fig.~\ref{fig1} for different values of model parameters by setting the characteristic curvature constant $R_c=1$ \cite{2020_dhruba}.
+Of course there is no specific reason for choosing these particular values of model parameters.
+These are considered arbitarily to study the variation of scalaron mass $m_\phi$ with environment density.
+However, it is seen that for each set of parameters $\alpha$ and $\beta$, the scalaron mass increases as the matter density increases.
+The plot in the left panel illustrates the variation of $m_\phi$ for changing $\beta$, while the right panel demonstrates the effect of varying $\alpha$ on $m_\phi$. \\ It is seen from equations \eqref{eq18} and \eqref{eq33} that the scalaron potential is a function of curvature scalar $R$.
+By substituting equation \eqref{eq16} into equation \eqref{eq18}, it can also be expressed as a function of the scalaron field $\phi$ where the relation between curvature scalar and scalaron field is given by~\cite{2021_Nashiba,2018_kat}